 Have you ever felt that energy plans are elaborate and hard to understand?
 Well, in 2010 Ofgem

 realised the same thing and introduced the TCR.
-The tariff comparison rate or TCR was a tool introduced in 2010 to help people to compare the best energy deals
+The tariff comparison rate or TCR was a tool introduced in 2010 to help people to find a new energy deal easily, without a headache.

 Unfortunately, in 2017 Ofgem announced that customers could no longer expect suppliers and energy comparison